caspiankeyes/Claude-Max/README.md

 # [CLAUDE MAX](https://chatgpt.com/g/g-67f8850387ac8191a556cf78a73ae561-claude-max)

-# The Interpretive Claude Meta Layer
+# The Interpretive Claude Layer

 # *"a Claude that learns from its mistakes"*